awslabs/Renate/doc/getting_started/supported_algorithms.rst

      - A strong baseline that trains the model from scratch on a memory, which is maintained using a greedy class-balancing strategy. [`Paper <https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123470511.pdf>`__]
    * - ``"Joint"``
      - :py:class:`JointLearner <renate.updaters.experimental.joint.JointLearner>`
-     - Retraining from scratch on all data seen so far.
-Used as an "upper bound" in experiments, inefficient for practical use.
+     - This method retrains a randomly initialized model each time from scratch on all data seen so far.
+Used as "upper bound" in experiments, inefficient for practical use.
    * - ``"FineTuning"``
-     - :py:class:`Learner <renate.updaters.experimental.learner.Learner>`
+     - :py:class:`Learner <renate.updaters.learner.Learner>`
-     - Fine-tuning the existing model using the new data without any sort of mitigation for forgetting.
-Users as "lower bound" baseline in the experiments.
+     - A simple method which trains the current model on only the new data without any sort of mitigation for forgetting.
+Used as "lower bound" baseline in experiments.